Ben Walker (firefighter): Author, writer and commentator

 Reading Fire and Fighting Fire.
 He has also appeared as a subject matter expert on a Russia Today news broadcast.

-Walker presented at the annual Fire Department Instructors Conference from 2015 to 2018.
-He was a keynote speaker for FDIC 2017.
+Walker presented at the annual Fire Department Instructors Conference from 2015 to 2018 inclusively.
+He was a keynote speaker for Honeywell at FDIC 2017.

 In 2018, Walker released a novella memoir called The Fireman.
+In 2025 he was reported to be collaborating upon a factual book about the Wayne Brown scandal by Sunday Times Journalist Michael Gillard provisionally titled Inferno.